3dartix/need-help-ext-ui/README.md

-# need-help-ext-ui
+# need-help.ext-ui

-main ui service.
+### common description
+This project aims to help people quickly find helpers for different jobs and for me to better understand `webflux`.

-### Common description
+### service description
+Main UI service.
 This service is built with using reactive library `webflux`.
 For authentication and registration users used `Keycloak`.
 If authorization is successful `Keycloak` returns to user a JWT token is then used in the headers.

 example basic config `Keycloak`:
 ```yaml